 I hope you will consider sharing your experiences in {\$course_name} with your peers, it would be a great contribution to our community, provide you with a paycheck, and looks good on a resume.
-If you want to learn more about the position, check out the Center for Academic Success webpage.
+If you want to learn more about the position, check out the Tutoring Center Employment Opportunities.